 The TMDL WLA accounts for the portion of a receiving water's loading capacity that is allocated to one of its existing or future permitted point sources of pollution.
-Point sources of fecal coliform bacteria include all municipal and industrial plants that treat human waste and are issued individual permits by VADEQ, as well as private residences that fall under Virginia Pollutant Discharge Elimination System (VPDES) general permits.
-The only permitted point sources of bacteria in the IP watersheds were in Three Creek and are listed in Table 3-3, along with their permitted discharges and load allocations in the TMDLs.
+Point sources of fecal coliform bacteria in Rockfish River watershed include all municipal and industrial plants that treat human waste and are issued individual permits by VADEQ, as well as private residences that fall under Virginia Pollutant Discharge Elimination System (VPDES) general permits.
+The point sources of bacteria in Rockfish River watershed are listed in Table 3-3, along with their permitted discharges and load allocations in the TMDLs.
 The WLA for each point source was set at the permitted load.